ournetworks/2024/README.md

 ## Code of Conduct

-This event has a [Code of Conduct](https://github.com/ournetworks/ournetworks.ca/blob/main/code-of-conduct.md) that all organizers and attendees have been asked to follow in order to create a welcoming space to aim to do our best work together.
+This event has a [Code of Conduct](https://github.com/ournetworks/ournetworks.ca/blob/main/code-of-conduct.md) and enforcement guidelines that all organizers and attendees are asked to follow in order to create a welcoming space to aim to do our best work together.
+Our current version is published on our website: [https://ournetworks.ca/code-of-conduct/](https://ournetworks.ca/code-of-conduct/).

 ## Materials License